fishslips/TimSeverance/docs/Academic/CS-3370/P2 Memory Pool and Techniques.md

 	- this function will call expand if necessary
 	- move the linked list head to the next free spot
 	- return the address for storing the new object.
+	- not responsible for object creation, only space allocation
 - deallocate
 	- stores the current head's address at the location of the object we're deallocating (essentially linking)
 	- assigns the head to that object's address so that we can allocate an object at this location